 When it comes time to challenge a total loss result, your best bet is always to hire a qualified and experienced Texas car accident lawyer.
 Insurance companies can be very tough to deal with; they’re known for using “take it or leave it” tactics, even bordering on bullying, to make you walk away with as little as possible.

 Not only does a lawyer know how to fight back against these tactics, they know how to defend your rights, gather the evidence you need to prove your case and make sure you get the full compensation to which you’re entitled.
-If you live in the Odessa area and need representation, call Robert White for a free case evaluation today.
+If you live in the Odessa area and need representation, contact Robert White for a free case evaluation today.